 - Children of Earth: The Ambassador is a member of a race of Starfish Aliens called the 456 who incorporate prepubescent children into their physiology, as their bodies produce hormones that act as euphoric drugs to the 456.
 The children are kept as perpetually-childlike human reefers, one child shown as having been rendered hairless and immobile as a result of forty years of being used as a drug by the 456.
 After initial negotiations under falsely benevolent pretenses in 1965, the Ambassador returns in 2009 and bargains with the British government to take ten percent of the world's children under the threat of wiping out all humanity; to prove its power, the Ambassador unleashes a lethal virus throughout the Thames House that leads to the death of almost everyone inside, including Ianto Jones.
 Expressing callous disregard for the living beings it is harvesting, The Ambassador is reflective of Torchwood's darker nature and is one of the most disgustingly evil villains to ever come out of the Whoniverse.

-- Miracle Day: Oswald Danes is a former teacher, who secretly molested several of his students.
-He is first seen—saying his victim should have run faster—on death row for the murder of one of said students, but surviving.
-Danes takes Jill's offer to be the face of Miracle Day, which he revels in the attention of.
-When Jill reveals they plan to abandon him when is if no more use, Danes batters her then runs away.
+- Miracle Day: Oswald Danes is a former teacher who secretly molested several of his students.
+He is first seen—saying his victim should have run faster—on death row for the murder of one of said students, who was 12 years old.
+When the execution fails, Danes, using legal loopholes to be released from prison, takes Jill's offer to be the face of Miracle Day, which he revels in the attention of.
+When Jill reveals they plan to abandon him when is if no more use, Danes batters her, then runs away.
 Danes heads to Wales and joins up with Torchwood.
 His last moments are spent bragging about how he will chase his student in hell, while he blows himself up along with the Mother.